 Before you start spray painting, cover and tape off the tree trunk or any parts of the tree that you do not want painted.
 If your tree is pre-lit, cover the light bulbs as well.

-You can paint the tree in parts before you assemble it.
+You can spray paint the Christmas tree in parts before you assemble it.